aral/ar.al-site/content/2019/01/24/hypercore-protocol-deep-dive/index.md

 ## Overview

+  * The hypercore protocol is defined using [protocol buffers](https://developers.google.com/protocol-buffers/) in [schema.proto](https://github.com/mafintosh/hypercore-protocol/blob/master/schema.proto).
+From this, [message.js](https://github.com/mafintosh/hypercore-protocol/blob/master/messages.js) is generated [via](https://github.com/mafintosh/hypercore-protocol/blob/7c79430ac108c758b50586fdda42bf8bfe533406/package.json#L24) `npm run protobuf`.

 ## Limitations

-  * Lack of an ephemeral messaging channel.
+### Lack of general ephemeral messaging channel

 For certain use cases (e.g., ability to share public keys in multi-writer replication/presence), it would be useful to have a generic and ephemeral (non-persisted) messaging channel.
 There is currently a DEP by Paul Frazee for using the extension message feature in the protocol to implement this ([DEP-0006: Session Data](https://www.datprotocol.com/deps/0006-session-data-extension/))

+__Note:__ there are ephemeral messages within the protocol (e.g., [keepalive](https://datprotocol.github.io/how-dat-works/#keepalive)) but no general means to send arbitrary ephemeral messages.

 ## References